 Introduction to City Planning: History, Theory and Practice

 In the first two-thirds of the semester, this class explores the history of city and regional planning, through readings, lectures, discussions, and field trips.
 Professor Ammon’s section focuses mainly on Anglo-American planning history, while Professor Vitiello’s section is more international in scope.
-The two sections meet together for the last third of the course, when lectures by professors from Penn Design offer a broad introduction to contemporary planning practice.
+The two sections meet together for the last third of the course, when lectures by professors from the Weitzman School offer a broad introduction to contemporary planning practice.

 Quantitative Planning Analysis Methods

 Introduction of methods in analyzing demographic conditions, land use and housing trends, employment and business changes, community and neighborhood development.
 Focus on using spreadsheet models and data analysis for local and neighborhood planning.

 This core course will introduce students to alternative approaches and methods to financing and valuing public and private urban development projects and programs.
 Among the topics to be covered are: (1) How global capital markets work and allocate capital; (2) Yield curves and interest rates; (3) Bond yields and valuation; (4) Sources and formats of municipal borrowing and debt; (5) Bond issuance and under-writing; (6) Real estate debt sources and underwriting; (6) Structuring real estate deals and capital stacks; (7) Infrastructure and redevelopment financing techniques; (9) Transportation capital investment financing; (10) Structuring public-private partnership deals; (11) Project finance in developing countries; and, (12) Emerging issues in urban development finance.

 Overview of the constitutional and legal principles framing planning and urban development.